How to Avoid Tolerating Poor Performance

 Performance is contagious.
 Tolerating poor performance reinforces poor performance.
 Failing to bring out an employee's best undervalues your team.
 When performance falls below the standards of the job, the employee, team, and organization suffer.

-A study revealed that underperforming employees make up more than 15% of organizations on average.
+A study revealed that underperforming employees comprise more than 15% of organizations.
 Reduced productivity, inferior products and services, and team morale issues stem from tolerating poor performance in the workplace.

 Are you accidentally tolerating poor performance?